GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 - The input values used during Setup Client are stored in a configuration file (oxd_config.json).
 Therefore, the configuration file needs to be writable by the Client application.

-## Endpoints (oxd-server and oxd-https-extension)
+## Endpoints

-The oxd server provides the following methods for authenticating users with an OpenID Connect Provider (OP):
+The oxd-server and oxd-https-extension provide the following methods for authenticating users with an OpenID Connect Provider (OP):

  Available OpenID Connect Endpoints
   - [Setup Client](../../protocol/#setup-client)